Connecticut Juvenile Justice and Sentencing Reform (2013)

 The Clinic collaborated with Plan International, a child-focused international development organization, to produce a report, published in 2013, on the implementation of the recently enacted prohibition against child marriage in Sierra Leone.

 The Clinic’s research included a March 2012 trip to Sierra Leone to investigate government and civil society efforts to implement the ban on underage marriage.
-The report, Before Their Time: Challenges to Implementing the Prohibition Against Child Marriage in Sierra Leone, provides recommendations on strengthening implementation in order to eradicate child marriage, in accordance with international human rights law.
+The resulting report, Before Their Time: Challenges to Implementing the Prohibition Against Child Marriage in Sierra Leone, provides recommendations on strengthening implementation in order to eradicate child marriage, in accordance with international human rights law.
 A Clinic team presented the findings to government officials and civil society members at a pre-publication roundtable event in Sierra Leone in October 2012.

 Project X: Abuses Against Transgender Sex Workers in Singapore (2014)